ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Experiments

 \subsection{Validating the Overlap Condition}

-\cref{eq:capacity_requirement} predicts a threshold behavior: as rollout capacity increases, learner bubbles should rapidly vanish once the system enters the feasible overlap region.
-We validate this prediction by sweeping the effective pool size. \cref{fig:exp:capacity} illustrates that, as the pool grows, bubble ratio drops consistently towards zero near the predicted threshold, confirming that the overlap model provides a practical provisioning rule.
-Larger $S$ shifts the transition left, showing that staleness acts as an explicit control knob that trades policy freshness for reduced rollout capacity.
+\Cref{eq:capacity_requirement} predicts a threshold behavior: as rollout capacity increases, learner bubbles should rapidly vanish once the system enters the feasible overlap region.
+We validate this prediction by sweeping the effective rollout-pool size. \Cref{fig:exp:capacity} shows that, as the pool grows, bubble ratio drops consistently toward zero near the predicted threshold, confirming that the overlap model provides a practical provisioning rule.
+Larger $S$ shifts the transition to the left, showing that staleness acts as an explicit control knob that trades policy freshness for reduced rollout capacity.